For the latest information on Coronavirus and pregnancy, please see our COVID-19 (coronavirus) FAQs.

 As an RCN member you can use our Counselling service for free, confidential support through challenging times.

-Please call us on 0345 772 6100 if you feel that you are being unfairly treated.
+Please contact us if you feel that you are being unfairly treated.

 Please see our Maternity toolkit for information on sickness during your maternity leave.
 It also covers postnatal depression.